2007 Liberal Democrats leadership election

 The 2007 Liberal Democrats leadership election was held following the resignation of Sir Menzies Campbell as leader on 15 October 2007, after 19 months as leader of the Liberal Democrats, the third-largest political party in the United Kingdom.
-Vincent Cable, the deputy leader of the parliamentary party, was acting leader until the conclusion of the leadership election.
+Vince Cable, the deputy leader of the parliamentary party, was acting leader until the conclusion of the leadership election.
 The result was announced on 18 December 2007 with Nick Clegg winning by a narrow margin of 1.2%.

 Background

 The resignation of Menzies Campbell came after a period of speculation about his future as party leader.
 This was seen as due to media-inspired concerns over his age and poor poll ratings for the party.
 This speculation mounted after Prime Minister Gordon Brown announced he would not be calling a General Election in 2007.
-The resignation was announced by the party president Simon Hughes and the deputy leader of the parliamentary party Vincent Cable.
+The resignation was announced by the party president Simon Hughes and the deputy leader of the parliamentary party Vince Cable.